 Of all the chimney problems we’ve seen over the years, these are the most common.

 This problem occurs most frequently among those who put off their annual chimney inspection — inspectors usually spot this quickly and will alert homeowners of the need to get the chimney cleaned.
 Creosote is the mixture of tar and soot deposited in your chimney.
-This mixture is created by smoke when you burn wood in the fireplace.
+The smoke creates this mixture when you burn wood in the fireplace.

-Creosote is a natural byproduct of burning wood, but it poses a significant risk because its flammable.
-Buildup of creosote can ignite when embers rise up the chimney.
+Creosote is a natural byproduct of burning wood, but it poses a significant risk because it’s flammable.
+The buildup of creosote can ignite when embers rise up the chimney.
 Because creosote burns hot, it can quickly lead to a house fire.

 If anything blocks the flow of air and smoke coming out of the chimney, then obstruction is most likely to occur.
 Birds and rodents may build nests in your chimney during the summer, which can lead to obstructions during the winter months.
 Similarly, leaves from nearby trees and other debris may blow into your chimney during storms.
 A large buildup of creosote may cause a blockage as well.
 Deterioration of the chimney itself may also cause obstructions.